 MOD IAP/11A8A2/4#50259

-5.368 With respect to the radiodetermination-satellite and mobile-satellite services the provisions of No. 4.10 do not apply in the band 1 610-1 626.5 MHz, with the exception of the aeronautical radionavigation-satellite service.
+5.368 With respect to the radiodetermination-satellite and mobile-satellite services the provisions of No. 4.10 do not apply in the band 1 610-1 616 MHz, with the exception of the aeronautical radionavigation-satellite service.
+(WRC-19)

 Reasons: To recognize that in the necessary parts of the frequency band 1 610-1 626.5 MHz the mobile-satellite service is used for the provision of aeronautical and maritime safety services.
 Consequently, No. 4.10 would apply to these safety services within the appropriate frequency bands.